All Episodes

 If it has been uncovered, we don't know that yet.

-You think it clinched the election for him, that way he handled himself, the fight, fight, fight, the fist, for a lot of independents who weren't sure, that they were so impressed and awed by his strength and toughness that that may have gotten their votes?
+You think it clinched the election for him, that way he handled himself, the fight, fight, fight, the fist for a lot of independents who weren't sure that they were so impressed and awed by his strength and toughness that that may have gotten their votes.

 Oh, yeah.

-And you will see that journey in this book.
+And you will see that journey in this book all throughout all 67 counties of Pennsylvania.

 You know, I'm writing this book as I'm covering the election.

-And you see and read and hear things that you had no idea what was happening by the way that my profession covered it.
+And you see and read and hear things that you had no idea was happening by the way that my profession covered it.

-And there's alerts coming up on my phone saying shrapnel hit him.
+I was literally laying on the ground, and there's alerts coming up on my phone saying shrapnel hit him from the teleprompter, that it was glass.

 Wow.